wolfgangr/chargery2PERL/README.md

 https://github.com/Tobi177/venus-chargerybms/issues/5

 Disclaimer:
-early testing stage does not even work for me never use for any serious work!
+early testing stage -
+does not even work for me -
+never use for any serious work!
+Expect VERY nasty things to happen ;-)